 Imaging tests rarely help.

-Doctors see many patients for headaches and most of them have migraines or headaches caused by tension.
+Health care providers see many patients for headaches and most of them have migraines or headaches caused by tension.
 Both kinds of headaches can be very painful, but a CT scan or an MRI rarely shows why the headache occurs.
 Having a CT scan or MRI also does not help ease the pain.

 Imaging tests have risks.